techidaily/site-win11-tips/source/_posts/regain-audible-acuity-ending-echo-of-empty-spaces.md

 1. Press**Ctrl + Shift + Esc** on your keyboard to open the Task Manager.
 2. Go to the**Processes** tab and see if any suspicious apps are causing the issue.
-3. Once you've identified the software, close the window and[open the System Settings](https://www.makeuseof.com/windows-ways-to-open-system-settings/) .
+3. Once you've identified the software, close the window and [open the System Settings](https://www.makeuseof.com/windows-ways-to-open-system-settings/) .
 4. In the Settings menu, go to**Apps > Installed apps** .
 5. Now scroll down to that faulty application, click on three dots, and select**Uninstall** from the option list.
 6. Click**Uninstall** again if a pop-up menu appears and asks for confirmation.